Hadiya Davletshina: Biography

 Hadiya Ilyasova received her primary education in a rural madrasah, then in a Soviet school.
 When her father died in 1919, the girl had to take care of the family.
 Hadiya had to work to feed a deaf mother and three brothers and sisters.

 During the Civil War in Russia (1918–1920), Hadiya became one of the first Komsomol (Youth organization) members in the district.
 From the age of 15, Hadiya Ilyasova began to work as a teacher in the neighboring village of Dengizbaevo.
 Several times she miraculously managed to escape from the reprisals organized by opponents of the Soviet regime.
 In 1920, she became a student of the Tatar-Bashkir Pedagogical College in Samara.

+In the year 1920 she was working as a teacher in the village of Samara province Dengizbaevo and studied in the Tatar-Bashkir Pedagogical College in Samara;

 In 1922, at the age of 17, she married her fellow countryman Gubay Davletshin, who then worked in the Samara Provincial Committee.
 In 1923 they had a son, Bulat.
 But the boy was weak and soon died.
 They had no more children.

 Here she began to study Russian, and first became acquainted with the works of Russian classics.
 Her favorite writer was Maxim Gorky.
-Hadiya was greatly impressed by the novel Mother and other works of the writer.
+Hadiya was greatly impressed by his novel "Mother" and other works of the writer.
 Then she worked in schools, was a teacher in an orphanage.

 In 1932–33, Нadiya studied at the Moscow Publishing Institute.
 In 1935–37, she was a student of the Faculty of Language and Literature of the Bashkir Pedagogical Institute named after Timiryazev (now Bashkir State University).

+Hadiya spent 2 years from 1935 to 1937 studying at the Bashkir Pedagogical Institute;

+In 1933 she started work as a part of the literary staff of the newspaper BASSR Baimaksky region (along with her husband, Bashkir writer Gubai Davletshin (subsequently Commissar of Education), Bashkir ASSR);

 In 1933, with her husband, Gubai Davletshin, Hadiya left for the Baymak district in the south of Bashkortostan, where she worked as an employee of the regional newspaper.
 In 1934, she participated in the First Congress of Soviet Writers, met with Maxim Gorky.
 In 1935 she joined the Writers Union of the Bashkir Autonomous Soviet Socialist Republic.
 In 1936, she was a delegate to the 3rd plenum of writers of the USSR in Minsk.
 The first story of Hadiya Davletshina, "Hylyukai Pioneer," was published in 1926 in the newspaper "Bashkortostan yeshtere" ("Youth of Bashkortostan").
 In 1931, the story "Aybika" was published, bringing the writer wide fame.
 In 1936, the story was translated into Russian.